-Dwyane Wade Apparently Is Big Fan Of Celtics Rookie Carsen Edwards
+NESN

 Check out this tweet from the retired NBA superstar:

-If Edwards carries impressive preseason showing into the regular season, people won’t be sleeping on him for much longer.
+If Edwards carries his impressive preseason showing into the regular season, people won’t be sleeping on him for much longer.

 The Celtics open their regular season schedule next Wednesday in Philadelphia against the 76ers.